 "Whoever listens to me will live in safety and be at ease, without fear of harm" -- Proverbs 1:33

-During a Work and Witness short-term mission trip in Monterrey, Mexico we had a lady fall and dislocate her shoulder on a construction site.
+During a Work & Witness short-term mission trip in Monterrey, Mexico, a lady fell and dislocated her shoulder on a construction site.
 In the aftermath of that accident, Ken Earman, a veteran of lots of mission trips, sat down and drew a pie diagram on a paper napkin.

 As he handed that napkin to me, he mentioned all the ingredients that go into a pie.
 A mission trip is like a pie, he said.
 Like a pie, a mission trip has a variety of ingredients.
 The ingredients of a good mission trip "pie" include things like:

-Ken noted that it takes a long time to make a mission trip pie.
+Ken noted that it usually takes a long time to put together a good mission trip pie.
 Then he said, "But, the first piece of that pie that gets served at the destination is safety."

 Don't serve any other piece of the pie until the safety one has been eaten, Ken insisted.